-When $\A = \Sym(\E)$ for a toric vector bundle $\E$, the global section ring (denoted $\mathcal{R}(\E)$) is isomorphic to the Cox ring of the projective bundle $\mathbb{P}\E$ of rank $1$ quotients of $\E$ \cite{GHPS}.
-The main result of this section is Theorem \ref{thm-main-StrongKhovanskii}, which which characterizes the finite generation of $\mathcal{R}(A, \hat{\v})$ in terms of the map $\Phi_\v$, or equivalently the diagram $D(\Phi_\v)$.
+When $\A = \Sym(\E)$ for a toric vector bundle $\E$, the total section ring (denoted $\mathcal{R}(\E)$) is isomorphic to the Cox ring of the projectivized vector bundle $\mathbb{P}\E$ of rank $1$ quotients of $\E$, see \cite{GHPS}.
+The main result of this section is Theorem \ref{thm-main-StrongKhovanskii} which characterizes the finite generation of $\mathcal{R}(A, \hat{\v})$ in terms of the map $\Phi_\v$, or equivalently the diagram $D(\Phi_\v)$.